imagej/imagej.github.io/_pages/help/faq.md

 ## What is the difference between Fiji and ImageJ?

 Fiji is a *distribution* of ImageJ: it bundles the core ImageJ application with a curated selection of plugins pre-installed.
-Specifically, those plugins found on the {% include list-of-update-sites content='Fiji update site' %}.
+Specifically, those plugins found on the [Fiji update site](/list-of-update-sites).

 ## How do I install Fiji?